carpentries/instructor-training/08-practices.md

 typing in the code,
 reformatting data,
 and talking as we go.
-This is an example of *I/we/you* teaching: the instructor does it, then the instructor and the learners do it together, and then the learners do it on their own.

-> ## Live Coding
->
-> After the instructor gives a live coding demo, practice live coding for 5-10 minutes
-> with a partner.
-{: .challenge}

-> ## Discussion
->
-> What are some of the advantages of live coding?
-What are
-> some of the challenges?
-{: .challenge}

-### Advantages
+Its advantages are:

 *   Watching a program being written is more compelling than watching someone page through slides that present bits and pieces of the same code.
 *   It enables instructors to be more responsive to "what if?" questions.
     Where a slide deck is like a railway track, live coding allows instructors to go off road and follow their learners' interests.
 *   It facilitates lateral knowledge transfer: people learn more than we realized we were teaching by watching *how* instructors do things.
 *   It slows the instructor down: if she has to type in the program as she goes along, she can only go twice as fast as her learners, rather than ten-fold faster as she could with slides.
 *   Learners get to see instructors' mistakes *and how to diagnose and correct them*.
     Novices are going to spend most of their time doing this, but it's left out of most textbooks.

 > The typos are the pedagogy
 > - [Dana Brunson](https://twitter.com/danabrunson/status/684764295196876800)